Endometriosis is among the most distressing and painful women’s health disorders.

 - Hysterectomy to remove your uterus and possibly your ovaries

-If you are tired of living with ongoing pelvic pain and abnormal bleeding, arrange a consultation with Mr Jafaru Abu to explore diagnostic and treatment options.
+Arrange a consultation with Mr Jafaru Abu to explore all the diagnostic and treatment options available to you.